gregdetre/healthyselfjournal/docs/reference/WEB_INTERFACE.md

 - Entry point: `healthyselfjournal/cli_journal.py` registers `journal web` with `--sessions-dir`, `--resume`, `--host`, `--port`, `--reload` and optional voice/TTS options.
 - Application builder: `healthyselfjournal/web/app.py` constructs a FastHTML app on demand, mounts `/static/`, and maintains per-session state (`WebSessionState`).
 - Compatibility shim: `_get_fast_html_class()` patches `fastcore.xml.ft` when necessary so FastHTML initialises correctly with current `fastcore` releases.
 With FastHTML 0.12+, routes should return plain strings/objects and FastHTML wraps responses; avoid manually returning `HTMLResponse` from handlers.
+- The rendered shell shows a passive banner when outstanding segments exist for the current session, mirroring the CLI hint and embedding the reconcile command.
 - Routes:
 - `GET /` – Starts or resumes a session then redirects to the pretty URL `GET /journal/{sessions_dir_basename}/{session_id}/`.
   - `GET /journal/{sessions_dir}/{session_id}/` – Renders the main recording page (UI shell) for that session.